The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: The singular complex of a simplicial presheaf

 \item Let $u \in \scC$ be the monoidal unit, and let $q_u \colon Q^\scC u \weq u$ be a cofibrant replacement.
 Then, tensoring with any cofibrant object from the left or the right sends $q_u$ to a weak equivalence. \end{myenumerate} \end{definition}

-\begin{example} The model category $s\sSet$ with the injective model structure is symmetric monoidal.
-Similarly, each of the model categories $\scH_\infty^{p/i}$, $\scH_\infty^{p/i\, \ell}$, and $\scH_\infty^{p/i\, I}$ is symmetric monoidal by Proposition~\ref{st:basic props of H^pi and its locs}.
+\begin{example} The model category $s\sSet$ with the injective model structure is cartesian (i.e.~symmetric monoidal with $\otimes = \times$).
+Similarly, each of the model categories $\scH^{p/i}$, $\scH^{p/i\, \ell}$, and $\scH^{p/i\, I}$ is cartesian by Proposition~\ref{st:basic props of H^pi and its locs}.
 In each of the monoidal model structures we encounter here, the monoidal unit is already cofibrant, so that the second axiom of Definition~\ref{def:monoidal MoCat} is trivially satisfied. \qen \end{example}

-The injective model structure on $\sSet$ is cofibrantly generated (see e.g.~\cite{Rezk:HoTheory_of_HoTheories}), with generating cofibrations
+The injective model structure on $s\sSet$ is cofibrantly generated (see e.g.~\cite{Rezk:HoTheory_of_HoTheories}), with generating cofibrations

 and generating trivial cofibrations

 \begin{proposition} There is a Quillen adjunction

 \end{proposition}